AI AND ROBOTICS

 CONCLUSION

-AI and robotics can replace people in the world of work.
-However, human capital is a limiting factor in their “all-round introduction”.
-The main reasons for this are the need for more flexibility and adaptability.
-The inability to understand and interpret correlations or copy humans' emotional intelligence.
-AI and robotics will only be able to replace humans in the world of work partially.
-Human capital will continue to endure and develop further.
-Particularly in areas where creativity, critical thinking and emotional intelligence are essential.
-Investment in human capital will remain very important to promote further development.
-They are improving human skills and maintaining the corresponding competitiveness in the world of work.
+AI and robotics can potentially replace people in the workforce.
+However, human capital is a limiting factor in their “all-around introduction”.
+The primary reasons for this are the need for greater flexibility and adaptability, as well as the inability to understand and interpret correlations or replicate humans' emotional intelligence.
+AI and robotics will only be able to partially replace humans in the world of work.
+Human capital will continue to endure and develop further, particularly in areas where creativity, critical thinking and emotional intelligence are essential.
+Investment in human capital will remain crucial for promoting further development.
+They are enhancing human skills and maintaining the corresponding competitiveness in the workforce.